 Other Members referred to the fact that a successful market had been operating in Ely before the creation of the Trading Company and that dividends were not being drawn by the Council, as the Trading Company was making a loss.
 This made it a risk rather than a benefit for the Council.
-In that connection, Members raised a number of questions on the financial and risk position of the Trading Company, which were responded to by officers of the company.
-Members also raised questions on the level of affordable housing provision generated by the property arm of the Trading Company and its role in relation to CLTs.
-A Member referred to the major challenge posed by Brexit and stated that this needed to be closely monitored via the Risk Register.
+In that connection, Members raised a number of questions as follows1 on the financial and risk position of the Trading Company detailed in the Business Plan, which were responded to by officers of the company:

+- Page 1 did 'driver' of 'Balance the Budget' relate to ECTC or ECDC? - Risk Register page 13 second paragraph 1st column what would be the interest rates if ECTC 'forced to borrow from the Market'? - Risk Register page 14 are risk ratings for changes in taxation and interest rates, etc, risk accurate? - Page 20 paragraph 7.5 further explanation required of cumulative budget table stated that this needed to be closely monitored via the Risk Register.
 Some Members also expressed serious concerns regarding the loan by the Council to ECTC and queried the assertion that it did not constitute 'State Aid' as a market interest rate of 3.5% was charged, although other reports indicated that market rates were closer to 6%.
 In response to a request by the Chairman for clarification of this point, the Council's S151 Officer confirmed that a rate of 3.5% did not contravene State Aid rules.